 After WW2, our approach to development changed.
 Thanks to the invention of the automobile and the promotion of the American (aka suburban) dream, developers built acres and acres of suburban neighborhoods with larger lots, wider streets and cul-de-sacs all over this country in a matter of decades.
 This development pattern spreads people and buildings out, diluting the tax base per acre and increasing service costs.
-(It’s not that we invented suburbs at this time.
+(Note: It’s not that we invented suburbs at this time.
 Those were already around.
 It’s that we changed the suburban development pattern to accommodate, principally, the automobile—and we’re living with the long-term financial, economic, environmental, and social consequences of that decision.)
 When we analyze the financial performance of these types of neighborhoods (in terms of revenue to the City), they typically appear heavily positive when they’re new.
 On the surface, it seems like revenue the city wasn’t getting before.
 However, they go well into the red when you factor in infrastructure maintenance and other service costs like police, fire, and parks.

 When a city enters its fast-growth phase, it experiences a large quantity of growth in a short amount of time.
 Population increases rapidly while the average age of the city’s infrastructure and buildings drops (for a while).
 Much of this growth is in the postwar development pattern described above.
 It’s not uncommon to see 70% or more of a city’s land area given to suburban single-family neighborhoods.
 This is what I like to call the “Best Place to Live/Work/Play” phase, where everything is shiny and new.
 Everywhere you look there are new homes, new schools, new parks, new roads, and often, lots of new businesses, too.